Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Simulation studies

 \subsection{Implementation and Evaluation Metrics}

 The simulation is repeated 100 times at each combination of model scenario and choice of $g(\cdot)$, under two levels of SNR.
 In each run, 20\% of the observations are randomly selected as test data, with the remaining 80\% used for training.
-We choose Fourier basis functions for $f_{km}(t)$ in (\ref{eqn:neuron_all}).
-Hyperparameters of our DSNet model include the number of basis functions for each expansion, the dimensionalities of MRTS basis functions used to capture spatial variation in weight parameters and to model spatial random effects, the number of hidden layers, and the number of neurons per hidden layer.
+We choose Fourier basis functions for $f_{dm}(t)$ in (\ref{eqn:neuron_all}).
+Hyperparameters of our SVD-funNet model include the number of basis functions for each expansion, the dimensionalities of MRTS basis functions used to capture spatial variation in weight parameters and to model spatial random effects, the number of hidden layers, and the number of neurons per hidden layer.
 Since our simulated data mimics the real data, we adopt the same hyperparameter selection procedure for the real data, which will be described in detail in Section \ref{subsec:data_model}.

-We compare the predictive performance of our DSNet to two cutting-edge methods, the spatially varying functional regression model (SVFM) \citep{Park2023} and the functional neural network (FNN) method \citep{Thind2023}.
-SVFM has demonstrated superior performance in predicting corn yield compared to other functional regression models by incorporating spatially varying functional and scalar coefficients.
+\black{We compare the predictive performance of our SVD-funNet with three cutting-edge methods: the spatially varying functional regression model (SVFM) \citep{Park2023}, the functional neural network (FNN) method \citep{Thind2023}, and DeepKriging with functional input (DKF).} The SVFM has demonstrated superior performance in predicting corn yield compared to other functional regression models by incorporating spatially varying functional and scalar coefficients.
 The implementation of SVFM requires selecting the dimension parameter $p$, the number of functional principal components (FPCs) to be included in the model.
 In Scenario 1, we use the true dimension $p = 4$, which reflects prediction under the known true dimensionality and represents the optimal performance achievable by SVFM.
 For Scenario 2, we set $p = 5$, following the optimal dimensionality identified by \cite{Park2023} using the same dataset.
 The FNN is a state-of-the-art neural network approach designed to incorporate functional inputs, although it does not account for spatial dependencies.
-To train FNN, we use a hyperparameter selection strategy similar to that of DSNet to determine the optimal configuration at each simulation iteration.
+To train FNN, we use a hyperparameter selection strategy similar to that of SVD-funNet to determine the optimal configuration at each simulation iteration. \black{The DKF is an extension of DeepKriging \citep{Chen2024} that incorporates functional inputs.
+It can be viewed as an intermediate model between FNN and the proposed SVD-funNet, but it is not equipped to incorporate spatially varying model parameters.
+The DKF is also tuned using the same hyperparameter selection approach.}

 We evaluate the prediction performance using the Mean Squared Prediction Error (MSPE), calculated as